 “The Conservation Education Internship also gives you some animal care experience, as you take care of the ambassador animals at the Children’s Animal Center.
 Plus, you give tours during the education internship and are able to see different dimensions of the park that way.”

 It would be a shame for an aspiring young professional to miss out on an internship opportunity simply because he or she did not carefully read directions.

 “I really encourage people to read the application directions carefully,” Hannah said.
 “I get a lot of questions emailed to me or phone calls where people are trying to get information that is clearly listed on our website.
 That doesn’t make me feel very confident that they are prepared to go off working alone with these animals.
-Also, we don’t need you to send your resume in an overnight, fancy package – folded into a regular envelope and sent through normal mail is fine.

 “Pay attention to the deadlines, write the correct company name and internship name.
 If we don’t get the information we ask for, it’s hard to process your application.”